wryandginger/esphome_zigbee_projects/README.md

 # Please adapt, test, and share!
 If you can test, please tell me if this code does or does not work on Z2M, Hue, or any other hub you might have access to.
 I'll update this repo with any new information I have as I test the stability of these as routers.

+Confirmed NOT working:
+* eWeLink/Sonoff ZBBridge - NanoC6 fails to be discovered on versions 1.4-1.7
+  I was able to get the device to pair once, but never responded to commands.